libp2p/specs/relay/README.md

 ## Wire format

-### Overview

-#### Setup

-Peers involved:
+We start the description of the Wire format by illustrating a possible flow scenario and then describing them in detail by phases.

+### High level overview of establishing a relayed connection

+Setup:
-- A, B, R
+- Peers involved, A, B, R
 - A wants to connect to B, but needs to relay through R

-#### Assumptions
+Assumptions:

-A has connection to R, R has connection to B
+- A has connection to R, R has connection to B

-#### Sequence of events
+Events:
+- phase I: Open a request for a relayed stream (A to R)

-- A opens new stream `sAR` to R using protocol RELAY
+  - A dials a new stream `sAR` to R using protocol `/libp2p/relay/hop`
   - A writes Bs multiaddr `/p2p/QmB` on `sAR`
   - R receives stream `sAR` and reads `/p2p/QmB` from it.
+- phase II: Open a stream to be relayed (R to B)
-- R opens a new stream `sRB` to B using protocol RELAY
+  - R opens a new stream `sRB` to B using protocol `/libp2p/relay/stop`
-- R writes `/p2p/QmB` on `sRB`
+  - R writes `/p2p/QmA` on `sRB`
+  - R writes OK to `sAR`
+- phase III: Streams are piped together, establishing a circuit
-- B receives stream `sRB` and reads `/p2p/QmB` from it.
+  - B receives stream `sRB` and reads `/p2p/QmA` from it.
-- B sees that the multiaddr it read is its own and chooses to handle this stream as an endpoint instead of attempting to relay further
-- TODO: step for R to send back status code to A
-- R now pipes `sAR` and `sRB` together
-- TODO: step for B to send back status code to A
+  - B writes OK to `sRB`
   - B passes stream to `NewConnHandler` to be handled like any other new incoming connection

 ### Under the microscope

-Peer A wants to connect to peer B through peer R.
+Notes for the reader:

-`maddrA` is peer A's multiaddr
+- `maddrA` is peer A's multiaddr
-`maddrR` is peer R's multiaddr
+- `maddrR` is peer R's multiaddr
-`maddrB` is peer B's multiaddr
+- `maddrB` is peer B's multiaddr
-`maxAddrLen` is arbitrarily 1024
+- `maxAddrLen` is arbitrarily 1024

-#### Function definitions
-##### Process for reading a multiaddr
-We define `readLpMaddr` to be the following:
+- `readLpMaddr` is a function that does the following:

 Read a Uvarint `V` from the stream.
-If the value is higher than `maxAddrLen`, (write an error message back?) close the stream and halt the relay attempt.

-Then read `V` bytes from the stream and checks if its a valid multiaddr.
+If the value is higher than `maxAddrLen`, writes an error code back, closes the stream and halts the relay attempt.
+If not, then reads `V` bytes from the stream and checks if its a valid multiaddr.
+Check for multiaddr validity and error back if not a valid formated multiaddr.
-If it is not a valid multiaddr (write an error back?) close the stream and return.

-#### Opening a relay
+#### Phase I

-Peer A opens a new stream to R on the 'hop' protocol and writes:
+Peer A opens a new stream to R on the '/libp2p/relay/hop' protocol and writes:

 ```
 <uvarint len(maddrA)><madddrA><uvarint len(maddrB)><madddrB>
 ```